Oslandia/geo3dfeatures/docs/pipeline.md

 in the `config` folder and home-made configurations may be designed as well by writing a new `.ini` file.

-A parameter `bin` can be set in the configuratoin file.
+A parameter `bin` can be set in the configuration file.
 Its the accumulation feature bin size, expressed in the same unit than the point cloud.
 Be careful with this parameter : it is considered as a floating number in the code.

+The k-mean output may be postprocessed in order to make the transitions between classes smoother and reduce the prediction noise.
+If such a procedure is desired, the `-p` parameter must be added to the command, with an integer that represents the number of neighbors to consider so as to reassess the point cluster.
+The underlying postprocessing strategy relies on the computation of a new kd-tree on the point cloud, and for each point, the computation of the most frequent clustering label within the neighborhood.

-Once the results have been computed, they are stored in `data/output/geocliff-100000/clustering/kmeans-50-200-base-2.las`.
+Once the results have been computed, they are stored in `data/output/geocliff-100000/clustering/kmeans-50-200-base-2-pp100.las`.
 This resulting file may be visualized with a 3D data viewer, like CloudCompare.
 One may also generate `.xyz` if desired by adding the option `-xyz` to the command.

 And voilà!